dmsherazi/Battery-Management-System/firmware/README.md

 voltage and current scales in the measurement header for the PCB version.
 It is compiled with 'make VERSION=x' where x = 2 or 3.
 Version 1 is obsolete.

-Two charger algorithms are provided: three phase and interrupted charge control.
-It is compiled with 'make CHARGER=x" where x = ORIG, 3PH or ICC.
-The ORIG algorithm is three phase, now deprecated as development is now centered on 3PH.
+Three charger algorithms are provided: Three Phase, Intermittent Charge and Interrupted Charge Control. the latter two avoid EMI problems caused by PWM switching in Three Phase, and also reduce overcharging by keeping the battery charge voltages as low as possible.

-(c) K. Sarkies 01/09/2014
+(c) K. Sarkies 11/09/2014

 TODO